-Dr Zhang Xiaopeng and PhD Student came to France in November and December, in the frame of the ANR (MMDA) NATSIM project.
-Beside technical improvements, 3 papers were prepared for submission to JCST and one to Eurographics (work still on progress).
+Dr Zhang Xiaopeng and PhD Student Deng QingQiong came to France in September - October, in the frame of the ANR (MMDA) NATSIM project.
+They gave talks of the current advances in LIAMA at CIRAD, INRIA Roquencourt (MIRAGE project), and ECP.
+Their visit to France did cover several aspects: